canonical/charmed-magma-orchestrator/nms-nginx-proxy-operator/README.md

 ### Requires

 - **cert-controller**: Relation that provides the admin-operator certificates.
-- **magma-nms-magmalte**: Used to retrieve the workload service status.
+- **magma-nms-magmalte**: Relation used to retrieve the workload service status.

 ## OCI Images